encode/django-rest-framework/docs/api-guide/filtering.md

     search_fields = ['data__breed', 'data__owner__other_pets__0__name']

 By default, searches will use case-insensitive partial matches.
-The search parameter may contain multiple search terms, which should be whitespace and/or comma separated .
+The search parameter may contain multiple search terms, which should be whitespace and/or comma separated.
 If multiple search terms are used then objects will be returned in the list only if all the provided terms are matched.
 Searches may contain _quoted phrases_ with spaces, each phrase is considered as a single search term.

 The search behavior may be specified by prefixing field names in `search_fields` with one of the following characters (which is equivalent to adding `__<lookup>` to the field):